cdkovacs/setup-python-artifactory/docs/artifactory-setup.md

 This action expects a JFrog Artifactory **generic local** repository containing:

-- `versions-manifest.json` at the repo root — a copy of the upstream `actions/python-versions` manifest, with every `download_url` rewritten to point at this repo.
+- `versions-manifest.json` at the repo root.
+This is a copy of the upstream `actions/python-versions` manifest, with every `download_url` rewritten to point at this repo.
 - One file per Python build, named exactly as upstream (e.g. `python-3.11.9-linux-22.04-x64.tar.gz`), at the repo root.

 The sync script in [`scripts/sync-to-artifactory.sh`](../scripts/sync-to-artifactory.sh) creates and maintains both.